ACK Receipt Format (Verifiable Credential)

 - Selective Disclosure: Allows for future extensions where only specific parts of the receipt might be shared (though typically the full receipt is needed for payment verification).

-See the W3C Verifiable Credentials Data Model specification for more details on the general structure.
+See the W3C Verifiable Credentials Data

 Receipt Verification Process